DmytroLitvinov/awesome-flake8-extensions/README.md

 ## Copyrights

-*Extensions for copyright at your project*
+*Extensions for copyright at your project.*

 - [flake8-copyright](https://github.com/savoirfairelinux/flake8-copyright) - Adds copyright checks to flake8.
 - [flake8-ownership](https://github.com/decafjoe/flake8-ownership) - Checker for assuring that author, copyright, and license are specified in source files.